Bound states in the continuum induced via local symmetries in complex structures: Experimental Characterization of the Complex Network

-The electrical length of the cables and phase shifter are defined as the measured geometrical length multiply the real part of refractive index.
-We have the $\delta$ to characterize the phase shifter geometrical length shift with $\delta=0$ corresponding to a total electrical length of phase shifter equals to be that of $l_{46}$ and increase $\delta$ corresponding increasing the electrical length of phase shifter.
+The phase shifter is adjusted such that its electrical length is equivalent to the electrical lengths of the other two cables in the symmetric triangle, $L_{45}=L_{46}$, when we have $\delta=0$\,mm corresponding to a fixed real length of the phase shifter.
+An increase of $\delta$ corresponds to increasing the electrical length of the phase shifter.

-In our modeling, to get better fit for the theory with experiment, we adopt the measured cable lengths and the complex refractive index, as well as the T junction length as the central value, and give each variable a fluctuation range.
-Then, we use surrogate optimization method in Matlab to find the parameter set that gives the best fit for the transmittance and reflectance curves over the whole $0.5-6.5$\,GHz range.
-The fitted geometrical lengths are $l_{16} = 764.4$\,mm, $l_{34} = 686$\,mm, $l_{23} = 350$\,mm, $l_{45}=l_{46} = 286$\,mm, $l_{13} = l_{25} = 15$\,mm, refractive index for cable is $n_c = 1.212+0.0022i$, and refractive index for phase shifter is $n_p = 1.004 + 0.002i$.
-The slight difference with respect to the geometrically measured physical lengths of the cables is attributed to the presence of T-junctions that add an additional length that has to be included in the modeling and the precision that the permitivities of the cables have been extracted.
-For the phase shifter the electrical length is $\tilde{l}_{56}=286 \cdot n_c + \delta \cdot n_p$, with $\delta$ the detuning parameter and the imaginary part of the length representing loss.
+The electrical lengths which are based on geometric measurements cannot account for additional phase shifts at the connections and inside the T-junctions and for the uncertainty in the extracted permittivities of the cables.
+Therefore, for our numerical modeling of the network, we refine the parameters usingan optimization procedure.
+Starting from the measured lengths of the cables and the T-junctions as well as the complex refractive index, we allow for a fluctuation range for each variable.
+Then we use the surrogate optimization method in MATLAB to find the parameter set that gives the best fit for the transmittance and reflectance curves over the whole accessible frequency range $0.5-6.5$\,GHz.
+The fitted geometrical lengths are $\hat l_{16} = 764.4$\,mm, $\hat l_{34} = 686$\,mm, $\hat l_{23} = 350$\,mm, $\hat l_{45}=\hat l_{46} = 286$\,mm, $\hat l_{13} = \hat l_{25} = 15$\,mm, and the refractive index for the cables is $\hat n_c = 1.212+0.0022i$.
+The electrical lengths used in the simulations and quoted in Sec.~\ref{sec:implementation} are the product of the optimized geometrical lengths and the optimized value for the real part of the refractive index, $L=\Re(\hat n_c)\,\hat l$.
+The optimized refractive index for the phase shifter is $\hat n_p = 1.0 + 0.002i$ and the electrical length is $\hat{l}_{56}=286{\rm\,mm} \cdot \Re(\hat n_c) + \delta \cdot \hat n_p$, with $\delta$ the detuning parameter.